merv1n34k/sgffp/README.md

-# SnapGene File Format Converter
+# SnapGene File Format Parser

-This is a reverse-engineered parser for SnapGene file formats (SGFF for short) - for DNA, RNA, and protein.
-See installation instructions below.
+SnapGene File Format Parser (SGFFP for short) is a reverse-engineered parser for SnapGene DNA, RNA, and protein file formats.

-> [!Important]
-> HELP WANTED
+> [!Important] HELP WANTED
 > I have tried to decode as many different SnapGene blocks as I can, but surely something must be missing.
-This is why I ask you to check your SnapGene file with `sgffp check <your_snapgene_file>` to see which blocks your file has.
-If you have a new, unknown block type it will notify you with `New block detected!` Please open an issue and, if possible, either attach your file or dump the output of the block with the `--examine/-e` flag, i.e. `sgff check <your_snapgene_file> -e 1> block.dump`.
+This is why I ask you to check your SnapGene file with `uv run sff check <your_snapgene_file>` to see which blocks your file has.
+If you have a new, unknown block type it will notify you with `New block detected!` Please open an issue and, if possible, either attach your file or dump the output of the block with the `--examine/-e` flag, i.e. `uv run sff check <your_snapgene_file> -e 1> block.dump`.
 Let's make parsing SnapGene files better together!

 Currently the parser partially does its job, producing a JSON dictionary as the result, as well as a minimalistic writer.

 The project aims to be a minimalistic, fast, and useful tool for molecular biologists who happen to get stuck with a large library of SnapGene files that need to be parsed, or for developers who want to create a smooth user experience with SnapGene.

-Currently the following scheme is implemented:
+Currently the following scheme is implemented, which is planned to be changed, in a better way:

 ```mermaid
 graph TB